 Your Corporation Tax Deadline for a 31 March 2026 Year End

 Your corporation tax payment is due by 1 January 2027.
 That is 9 months and 1 day after the year end.
-For most small and growing limited companies, the filing deadline and the payment deadline are separate dates.
-You need to hit both.
+Your Companies House annual accounts are due by 31 December 2026 (9 months after year end).
+These are three separate deadlines.
+You need to hit all of them.

 Let us be precise about the dates because HMRC does not give leeway on this.
 The corporation tax deadline 31 March 2026 companies face is fixed by legislation.
 There is no extension for small companies, no grace period for first-time filers, and no automatic deferral if your accountant is busy.